 Has your family recently moved to a new city or state?

-Have there been major changes or upset at home?
+Have there been major changes or upsets at home?

-Perhaps your teen has made new friends as a part of a peer group that has a negative influence.
-There are several reasons your child may find theirself struggling.
-It’s important to see through the looking glass as to what the deeper rooted causes of your teens behavior could be.
+Perhaps your teen has made new friends as part of a peer group that has a negative influence.
+There are several reasons your child may find themselves struggling.
+It’s important to see through the looking glass as to what the deeper-rooted causes of your teen’s behavior could be.

 What are bad kids’ schools called?

 Whether your teen will respond better to the structure and routine of a military-style school or one that embraces outdoor living like a wilderness school, it’s important to find the right therapeutic boarding school.
-Meeting each of their needs is an essential part of ensuring that he or she can heal and recover in the right environment.
+Meeting each of their needs is an essential part of ensuring that they can heal and recover in the right environment.

 Can therapeutic boarding schools help your troubled son or daughter?